 - Time-travel through every test with access to every log.
 Fix faster with Smart Failure Analysis, which learns from your testing and identifies the causes of test failures.

 - Detect and fix flaky tests with intelligent suggestions or mute them to avoid false alarms.

 Once bugs have been found, submitted, and fixed, QAs test the functions again to ensure they didn’t miss any anomalies.
 They also run regression tests to verify that the fixes have not affected the existing functions.

 Once developers issue a release notification detailing a list of already implemented features, fixed bugs, recurring issues, and limitations, the QA team must identify the functionalities affected by these changes.
 Then, the team must design modified test suites that cover the scope of the new build.

 The QA team must also perform smoke tests to ensure each build is stable.
-If the test passes, then modified test suites are run, and a report is generated at the end.
+If the test passes, modified test suites are run, and a report is generated.

 Use a few simple methods to align the QA process with Agile development principles:

 Agile development methods prioritize smaller goals and targets to be handled in smaller increments with greater speed.
 To fit into this practice, QA processes must follow the same tactics – faster, more dynamic, and more focused on specific objectives.

 Transparency benefits any developmental approach but is essential for procuring Agile success.
 Testers must be very clear on what the software is expected to do, what features to test in each sprint, and what “good results” look like.
 This clarity helps teams collaborate, test faster, and deliver results within short deadlines.